ManuelCarrascoY/openworm_tools/README.md

 To make a simulation using c302, I recommend following the instructions from the [c302 GitHub](https://github.com/openworm/c302).

-Run them by attaching to the Docker container.
+You can run these instructions by attaching to the Docker container with `./attach_to_container`.
 Here is a file and package overview:

 ![c302 Diagram](./images/c302.png)

-I developed some tools to make a fast use of c302 from a jupyter notebook and plot the obtained data using MatPlotLib
+On the `c302/` directory, you can find tools to make a fast use of c302 from a jupyter notebook and plot the obtained data using MatPlotLib
 <img src=./images/matplotlib.png width="100">

 #### Run a c302 simulation